Preparing for an agency nursing interview:

 • What is it about this organisation that makes you want to work here?

 • What motivated you to become a nurse?

 • Do you have hobbies outside of work?

 Soft skills and Technical time:

 When answering questions, think about which skill or characteristic you're trying to highlight, and remember to tie your answer back in with that key point.
-The main topics you'll cover are teamwork, patient care, self motivation and crisis management.
+The main topics you'll cover are teamwork, patient care, self-motivation and crisis management.
 It's useful to find an example of a time in your experience that proves you can deliver these.
-Many people find the STAR method an easy way to answer competency base questions -
+Many people find the STAR method an easy way to answer competency-based questions:

 Situation: Describe the context

 Task: What was the challenge you were facing

 Action: How and why did you take this action

 It's not uncommon for the interviewer to also ask some tough questions, like "how do you feel during the times when you are not able to comfort patients that are in pain" or "tell me about a situation in which you've failed".
 The key to answering this is to flip it on its head - acknowledge the challenge and then go on to say how you've achieved a positive outcome.